Expedition: Bigfoot in Cherry Log, a roadside attraction in Georgia

 U.S. National Tick Collection in Statesboro

 Set on the campus of Georgia Southern University lies the world’s largest collection of ticks, those pesky insects that latch onto your skin.
 First established in a lab in Montana, then given to the Smithsonian Institution, over 1 million specimens came to Georgia on loan and never left.
 Multiple species are represented and even painted gold for better viewing under the microscope.
 They are studied for information about the transmission of diseases.
-Plan your trip carefully because the U.S. National Tick Collection is only open for one hour twice a week and by appointment.
+Call ahead to plan your trip because the U.S. National Tick Collection is open by appointment only.

 The Tree that Owns Itself in Athens, Georgia